msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ### Confirm Item and Quantity

-When you are happy with the quantity, you can either click on:
+When you are happy with the quantity, you can either press on:
 * the `OK` button.
 You are redirected to the Outbound Shipment view and your item has been added to the list.
 * the `OK & Next` button to add another item right away
 * the `Cancel` if you do not want to add the item to the Outbound Shipment anymore

 ## Editing an Outbound Shipment Line

-To edit an shipment line, tap or click on it.
+To edit an shipment line, tap on it.
 You will be presented with the `Edit Item` window, which is identical to the `Add Item` window, except that the item is already chosen.

 ### Edit a Shipment Line